-It’s occurred to me that whilst I tell you about the products trial and the ones that I use up pretty regularly I’ve never share with you what I use daily to keep my skin clean and healthy.
-So here’s the first snap shot – if you find it interesting then do let me know and I can make this a series.
+It’s occurred to me that whilst I tell you about the products I trial and the ones that I use up pretty regularly I’ve never shared with you what I use daily to keep my skin clean and healthy.
+So here’s the first snapshot – if you find it interesting then do let me know and I can make this a series.

 Cleanse & Tone

 This is a two or three-step process depending on whether I have makeup to remove or not.
-So, in general this will be a two-step process in the morning and three-step process at night.
+So, in general, this will be a two-step process in the morning and a three-step process at night.

-Directions for use are to apply to a cotton pad and press lightly onto skin for 30 seconds, then gently wipe to remove.
-I tend to massage into my skin gently with my fingers and then wash of with warm water and muslin.
+Directions for use are to apply to a cotton pad and press lightly onto the skin for 30 seconds, then gently wipe to remove.
+I tend to massage into my skin gently with my fingers and then wash off with warm water and muslin.

 Step 2: To complete the deep cleansing process I like to use a hot cloth cleanser and I’m currently using the Liz Earle Cleanse & Polish which I’m sure is a product that many of you already incorporate into your routine.

-Directions for use are to apply to dry skin on the face, neck and eye area.
-Then to wet a cotton cloth with hot water and then use to polish off the cream followed by a splash of cool water.
+Directions for use are to apply to dry skin on the face, neck, and eye area.
+Then wet a cotton cloth with hot water and use to polish off the cream followed by a splash of cool water.

 Directions for use are to spray onto the face from a distance morning and night after cleansing, or whenever your skin needs refreshing or your spirits need revitalising.
-I use this sprayed onto a cotton pad and gently stroked across my skin instead but occasionally spritz during the day as an added treat.
+I use this sprayed onto a cotton pad and gently stroked across my skin instead-but occasionally spritzing during the day as an added treat.

 Moisturise, nourish & lift